Palermo DOOH · Via Maqueda · Quattro Canti · Via della Libertà · June 2026

 puts you on a Palermo screen via Blindspot

-Palermo, large-format DOOH inventory bookable by the hour on Blindspot
+Palermo, large-format DOOH screens bookable by the hour on Blindspot

 The grand neoclassical facade and dome of the Teatro Massimo opera house on Piazza Verdi, Palermo · JCDecauxBooked by the hour